 Physicochemical properties of oils which include pH, viscosity, saponification value (SV), refractive index (RI), iodine value (IV) and peroxide value (PV) are measures of the compositional quality, functionality and national values of any oil extract (Mousavi et al., 2012).
 Iodine value relates to the degree of unsaturation of oils and fats, saponification value (SV) is an index of average molecular mass of fatty acid in the oil sample.
 (Zahir, et al., 2017) while wide deviation of refractive index from standard values are indication of impurity and increased chances of rancidity.
-The observed refractive indices in this study are within the standard refractive index (1.3 -1.6) for organic oils and previous findings for some common oils; African nutmeg (1.479), castor (1.47), rubber seed (1.46), Poga oleosa (1.39) and shear butter (1.60) (Asuquo et al., 2012; Ezeuko et al., 2017).
+The observed refractive indices in this study are within the standard refractive index (1.3 -1.6) for organic oils and previous findings for some common oils; African nutmeg (1.479), castor (1.47), rubber seed (1.46), Afo nut (1.39) and shear butter (1.60) (Asuquo et al., 2012; Ezeuko et al., 2017).
 According to Abu-Elella et al. (2015), specific gravity (SG) is influenced by the chemical compositions of the oil; increased number of aromatic compounds in the oil results to SG increase while increase in saturated compounds results to decrease in SG.
 Increased SG in peanut oil may be as a result of unsaturation (Table 3.0).
 The SG findings in this study are comparable to the reported values for African nutmeg (0.968g/ml), used and fresh motor oil (0.96 and 0.869) (Asuquo et al., 2012; Ezeuko et al., 2017).
-Chain length, bonding and cis/trans arrangements of fatty acids on the glycerol backbone of triglyceride (TG) molecules are related to viscosity which in turn affect the chemical properties of the oil (Zahir et al., 2017).
+Chain length, bonding and cis/trans arrangements of fatty acids on the glycerol backbone of triglyceride (TG) molecules are related to viscosity which in turn affects the chemical properties of the oil (Zahir et al., 2017).
 Unsaturation of fatty acids, sheer stress and temperature impact negatively on the viscosity of oil (Kim et al., 2010).
 Significant viscosity decrease of watermelon oil extract compared to olive oil and other extracts could be related to the chain length and bond arrangements of the fatty acids.
 The observed lower iodine values in the test samples compared to olive oil is an indication of lower degree of unsaturation.
 Oils with iodine values lower than 100 mgI2/100g are considered non-drying oil which do not harden when exposed to air and can be used in the production of lubricants, hydraulic fluids and surface coating (Asuquo et al., 2012).
 Hence, all the test samples except African nutmeg oil extract are non-drying oils.
 High saponification values of oil extracts from oil bean, groundnut, olive oil, soybean and palm kernel indicate that the samples have shorter chain length and lighter molecular weight while the reverse is the case with African nutmeg, watermelon and cashew nut.
 The expected saponification value range according to SON (2000) and NIS (1992) is 195 – 205 mg KOH/g.
 High SV can also be attributed to non-saponifiable fatty acids in the oil samples which can be improved by slight refining (Hamisi, 2020).
 The saponification values reported for oil extracts from African nutmeg and watermelon seed by Ezeuko et al. (2017) and Zahra and Ali-Akbar, (2010) respectively were higher than the findings in this study.